 | || |

-Organizing the people into a knowledge sharing community that can exert a non-partisan influence on the government and state.
+Organizing the people into a knowledge sharing community that can exert a non-partisan influence on public policy.

 Not a democracy but a federal republic, the United States of America nevertheless uses the democratic process to elect citizen-representatives and officials to public office, where they become free agents.
 After voting, the citizen has no control over the elected official and no influence other than protest or persuasion.